QuantumBreakz/WorkMatrix/Front-End/README.md

-# WorkMatrix Front-End
+# WorkMatrix Frontend

-The front-end application for WorkMatrix, built with Next.js 13 and Supabase.
+This folder contains the frontend (written in Next.js) for WorkMatrix.
+It connects to the backend (Background-App) via WebSocket and REST API endpoints and uses Supabase for real-time updates and authentication.

 ## Tech Stack